doctrine/mongodb-odm/docs/en/reference/basic-mapping.rst

 Doctrine provides several different ways for specifying object document mapping metadata:

--  Attributes
+-  `Attributes <annotations-reference>`_
--  XML
+-  `XML <xml-mapping>`_
 -  Raw PHP Code

 .. note::

     If you're wondering which mapping driver gives the best performance, the answer is: None.
-Once the metadata of a class has been read from the source (attributes or xml) it is stored in an instance of the
-    ``Doctrine\ODM\MongoDB\Mapping\ClassMetadata`` class and these
+Once the metadata of a class has been read from the source (Attributes or XML) it is stored in an instance of the ``Doctrine\ODM\MongoDB\Mapping\ClassMetadata`` class and these instances are
-    instances are stored in the metadata cache.
-Therefore at the end of the day all drivers perform equally well.
-If you're not using a metadata cache (not recommended!) then the XML driver might have a slight edge in performance due to the powerful native XML support in PHP.
+    stored in the metadata cache.
+Therefore all drivers perform equally well at runtime.

 Introduction to Attributes
 --------------------------